top of page

 EMAIL: csharkus AT umass.edu

 When she is not in the lab, Cielo enjoys being an active leader in the National Society of Black Engineers and mentoring undergraduate students.
-As an active outdoorswoman, Cielo also enjoys hiking, scuba diving, and swimming.
+Cielo also enjoys hiking, rollerblading, kayaking, and swimming.

 PREVIOUS AND ONGOING RESEARCH COLLABORATIONS